 We don’t just make them up!
 Soil Association higher standards are set and overseen by external committees of experts.

-Standards committees are made up of our members and certification licensees, researchers, advisors, other experts in their field and consumer representatives.
-Each standards committee has an independent chair who is responsible for ensuring the committee membership is balanced, reflecting the challenges of the sector and the priorities for standards development.
+Task and Finish groups are made up of our members and certification licensees, researchers, advisors, other experts in their field and consumer representatives.
+Each group has an independent chair who is responsible for ensuring the group membership is balanced, reflecting the challenges of the sector and the priorities for standards development.

 Anyone can propose a change to any of our standards.
-Proposals are considered by the relevant independent standards committee, and if they agree a change has merit they ask us to run a public consultation.
+Proposals are considered by the Standards Team and referred to a Task and Finish group if necessary.
+If agreed a change has merit we will run a public consultation.
 Feedback is then considered and a final recommendation is made to Standards Board.
 Our Board of Trustees has final sign-off on all of our standards before publication.

 How are Soil Association higher standards applied worldwide?